-Local: Injection site reaction (includes injection site cellulitis, inflammation at injection site, injection site phlebitis, local soreness/soreness at injection site, pain at injection site, swelling at injection site), local discoloration (at the site of intramuscular injection)
+Local: Atrophy at injection site (IM), cellulitis at injection site, fibrosis at injection site (IM), inflammation at injection site, injection site phlebitis (IV), local skin discoloration, local soreness/soreness at injection site (IM), pain at injection site (IM), swelling at injection site

-Neuromuscular & skeletal: Amyotrophy (with intramuscular injection), arthralgia, arthritis, back pain, exacerbation of arthritis, myalgia, weakness
+Neuromuscular & skeletal: Arthralgia, arthritis, asthenia, back pain, exacerbation of arthritis, myalgia

 Concerns related to adverse effects:

-• Delayed reaction: Delayed (1-2 days) infusion reaction (including arthralgia, back pain, chills, dizziness, and fever) may occur with large doses (eg, total dose infusion) of IV iron dextran; usually subsides within 3-4 days.
-May also occur (less commonly) with IM administration; subsiding within 3-7 days.
+• Infusion reaction: Delayed (1 to 2 days) infusion reaction (including arthralgia, back pain, chills, dizziness, fever, headache, malaise, myalgia, nausea, and/or vomiting) may occur with large doses (eg, total dose infusion) of IV iron dextran; symptoms usually subside within 3 to 4 days.

-• Allergies/asthma: Use with caution in patients with a significant history of allergies or asthma.
+• Allergies/asthma: Use with caution in patients with a significant history of allergies and/or asthma.

 • Cardiovascular disease: Use with caution in patients with pre-existing cardiovascular disease; iron dextran may exacerbate cardiovascular complications.